Fernando Schwalb

-Fernando Schwalb López Aldana (Lima, 26 August 1916 – Lima, 22 July 2002) was twice Prime Minister of Peru (1963–1965, 1983–1984) under President Fernando Belaúnde Terry.
-He served as the first Vice President of Peru from July 1980 to July 1985.
-Between 1980 and 1982, he was also ambassador to the United States.
+Fernando Schwalb López Aldana (Lima, 26 August 1916 – Lima, 22 July 2002) was a former Prime Minister of Peru, and held the position twice (1963–1965, 1983–1984).
+He also served as the first Vice President of Peru from July 1980 to July 1985.
+Between 1980 and 1982, he was ambassador to the United States.

 He became president of the Central Reserve Bank in 1966 and served until 1968.

 Biography

 His parents were Joaquín Schwalb Ramos and María López-Aldana Hugues.
 He studied at the Colegio Sagrados Corazones Recoleta (1923–1932).
 His higher studies were carried out at the Pontifical Catholic University of Peru, where he graduated with a bachelor's degree in Law, and at the Universidad Nacional Mayor de San Marcos, where he received a law degree (November 27, 1940).

 In 1933 he joined the diplomatic service, going through various auxiliary jobs until he became second secretary, being assigned to the United States embassy in 1944.
 He was a member of the Peruvian delegation accredited to the brand new United Nations, in 1946.
 Al the following year he was promoted to first secretary.
 In 1948 he was elevated to Minister Counselor, but resigned from the diplomatic service after the coup d'état of General Manuel A. Odría.

 He returned to Peru, where he devoted himself to the exercise of his profession and alternately collaborated in the press.